 If someone feels their rights have been violated, they can file a criminal and/or University complaint against the offending party.
 A few years ago, a female Biophysics student was sent threatening emails from a male student who was in a class with her.
 She was very scared and we filed a complaint with the Dean of Students, who contacted the male in question and told him to cease and desist.
-Luckily, no harm was done, but the University took the incident very seriously.
+The University took the incident very seriously.
+After their intervention, the Biophysics student was never harassed again.